kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Dyer, Alan.
 ‘Epidemics of Measles in a Seventeenth Century English Town’. _Local Population Studies_ 34 (1985): 35–45.

 Earle, Rebecca.
 ‘Food’.
-In _A Cultural History of Medicine_ edited by Roger Cooter, vol. 3, _The Renaissance_, edited by Claudia Stein and Elaine Leong, 45–62.
+In _A Cultural History of Medicine in the Renaissance_, edited by Claudia Stein and Elaine Leong.
+Vol. 3 of _A Cultural History of Medicine_, edited by Roger Cooter, 45–62.
 London: Bloomsbury, 2021.

 Eckerle, Julie A. ‘Elite English Girlhood in Early Modern Ireland: The Examples of Mary Boyle and Alice Wandesford’.
 In _The Youth of Early Modern Women_, edited by Elizabeth S. Cohen and Margaret Reeves, 160–77.
 Amsterdam: Amsterdam University Press, 2018.